qupaya/sketch/libs/sketch/src/lib/components/dialog/dialog-documentation.md

 - To have a proper spacing to the sides, overwrite `--sk-dialog-margin` and set the margin as wanted.
 By default, this is `0`.
 - To archive a good spacing from your content to the container edges, adjust `--sk-dialog-container-padding`, otherwise it will stick to the sides.
 - When the [Close Button](#close-button) is outside the content, you can define the margin of the Container to the Close Button.
 In this way, you can move it further away if wanted.
 Just overwrite the `--sk-dialog-container-margin`.
 It has a default of `20px`.
 If `innerCloseButton` is `true`, this is getting ignored.
 It is recommended to have at least the same inner content margin as the size of the close button icon.
+If you want to place the icon independently form the margin, change `--sk-dialog-outer-close-button-space`.
+This will move it proportionally closer to the Container (if it has a positive value).
 - When the [Close Button](#close-button) is inside the content, use `--sk-dialog-inner-close-button-space` to define the spacing from your content wrapper.
 It will move the button proportionally. `innerCloseButton` must be `true`, otherwise it is getting ignored.

 > In terms of styling, the Close Button is part of the Container.
 So changing the custom property `--sk-dialog-margin` will not affect the position of the Close Button.